This page is the entry point for Archetype's contract documents.

 • Enqueued commands must still be applied at the documented tick boundary

-• Sugar must not directly mutate worlds in ways that contradict the public brokered mutation contract unless that method is explicitly documented as a lower-level escape hatch
+• Runtime must not directly mutate worlds in ways that contradict the public gated mutation contract unless that method is explicitly documented as a lower-level escape hatch

 Multi-World Lifetime Contract